spiceai/quickstarts/catalogs/spiceai/README.md

 ## Step 7.
 Explore the available datasets

-Use `show tables` in the Spice SQL REPL to see the available datasets.
+Use `show tables;` in the Spice SQL REPL to see the available datasets.

 ```bash
 sql> show tables;